-Flower horn fish is a marvelous pet fish, highly loved for its magnificent appearance with a mesmerizing protruding Kok in the head, and its friendly behavior with people.
+Flowerhorn fish is a marvellous pet fish, highly loved for its magnificent appearance with a mesmerizing protruding Kok on the head, and its friendly behaviour with people.
 Flowerhorn fishes are considered Vastu fish in India.
-Let’s see more about Flowerhorn fish.
+Let’s see more about Flowerhorn fish such as their types, tank requirements, breeding and diet. .

 History of Flower Horn

-The size up to which the flowerhorn grows can vary depending on its genetic.
-Most Flowerhorns can grow up to 10 – 12 inches.
+The size and growth of the Flowerhorn fishes can vary with their genetics.
+On average, they can grow up to 10 – 12 inches.

 Types of Flowerhorn Fish